cue-lang/cuelang.org/hugo/content/en/docs/tutorial/publishing-modules-to-the-central-registry/index.md

 In this tutorial we will focus on an imaginary application called `FrostyApp`, which consumes its configuration in YAML format.
 You will define the configuration in CUE and use a CUE schema to validate it.
-We would like to be able to share the schema between several consumers.
+We would like to be able to share the schema between several consumers, so we will publish it to the Central Registry.

 {{< step stepNumber="1" >}}